Southern Yakutia (Sakha)

 is a realistic union-nationalist,” the Soviet leader had told Boris in a

-surprise phone call one hot afternoon, at a time that he was beginning to think
+surprise phone call one hot afternoon, at a time when he was beginning to think

 that the plan could not be realized.